bibbycodes/bank-tech-test/README.md

 #### StatementPrinter Class

 The final class has no attributes associated with it.
 It has three methods.
-One that returns a formmated string representing a single transaction, another to return the headers and a final method that takes in an account object as an argument and returns a formatted, readable statement with the headers included.
+One that returns a formatted string representing a single transaction, another to return the headers and a final method that takes in an account object as an argument and returns a formatted, readable statement with the headers included.